2023 Most Popular Neurobiology & Neurosciences Bachelor's Degree Schools in the Far Western US Region

 While working on their Bachelor's Degree, neurobiology majors at UCSD accumulate an average of around $17,585 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $310.

-The in-demand bachelor’s degree programs at University of California - Los Angeles helped the school earn the #3 place on this year’s ranking of the most popular neurobiology and neurosciences schools in the Far Western US Region .
-Located in the large city of Los Angeles, UCLA is a public college with a very large student population.
+A rank of #3 on this year’s list means University of California - Los Angeles is a great place for neurobiology and neurosciences students working on their bachelor’s degree.
+Located in the city of Los Angeles, UCLA is a public school with a fairly large student population.

 Of the 174 students majoring in neurobiology at UCLA, 32% are male and 68% are female.